John Roselli: 1960s

+Roselli operated Santo Trafficante's club the Sans Souci.
 After the Cuban Revolution in January 1959, Fidel Castro closed down the casinos that the mob operated in Cuba, and attempted to drive the mobsters out of the country.
 This made Roselli, Chicago Outfit boss Sam Giancana and Tampa Mafia boss Santo Trafficante amenable to the idea of killing Castro.

 The CIA's Family Jewels documents released in 2007, detailed how members of the Mafia were involved in the Central Intelligence Agency (CIA)'s attempts to assassinate Castro.
 Roselli had a particular contempt for Castro and felt in some way responsible for the Bay of Pigs invasion failure as he had encouraged individuals to take part.
 The documents showed that, in September 1960, the CIA recruited Robert Maheu, an ex-FBI agent and aide to Howard Hughes in Las Vegas, to approach Roselli under the pretense of representing international corporations that wanted Castro dead due to lost gambling interests.
 Roselli introduced Maheu to mob leaders Sam Giancana and Santo Trafficante.
 Supplied with six poison pills from the CIA, Giancana and Trafficante tried unsuccessfully to have people place the poison in Castro's food.
 Further attempts were canceled soon thereafter due to the Bay of Pigs invasion in April 1961.
 Roselli's main CIA acquaintance was Bill Harvey, who he developed a friendship with.
 Harvey's daughter took to calling Roselli "Uncle Johnny".
+In April 1962, Roselli was contacted by Harvey who wanted to revive the idea of poisoning Castro, however just like the first poison plot, this one also did not get far.
+Roselli suggested giving poison pills to Tony Varona who would forward the pills to a chef in a restaurant frequented by Castro.
+This suggestion was adopted, although the chef placed the pills in the freezer, making them unusable.

 In 1963, singer Frank Sinatra sponsored Roselli for membership in the exclusive Los Angeles Friar's Club.
 Soon after his acceptance, Roselli discovered an elaborate card-cheating operation run by one of his Las Vegas friends, Maurice Friedman, and asked for his cut.
 The card cheating was finally discovered in July 1967 by FBI agents tailing Roselli.
 Scores of wealthy men, including millionaire Harry Karl, the husband of actress Debbie Reynolds, and actor Zeppo Marx, were bilked out of millions of dollars.
 Grant B. Cooper represented some of the defendants in the case, including Roselli.
 Roselli was eventually convicted and fined $55,000.
 During the trial, secret grand jury transcripts were discovered on the defense attorney's table.
 Cooper eventually pleaded guilty to contempt for possessing the documents.

 In the 1960s, Immigration and Naturalization Service had also tried to deport Roselli, although were unsuccessful.